Employment Contract Provisions

 - CHOICE OF LAW.
 Employment laws vary from state to state.
 Some states have laws that are generally viewed as more favorable or beneficial to employers than employees or vice versa.
 This part of the contract is an agreement that if the parties ever have a dispute that results in a lawsuit, it will be governed by the laws of a particular state, no matter where it is filed.

 A good contract can help prevent expensive and time-consuming conflicts.
 A bad one can create them.
-Contact a local attorney for a free initial legal review to learn how they can help ensure that your employment contract's provisions are legal and designed to protect you and your business from costly and disruptive disputes.
+Contact a local employment law attorney to learn how he or she can help ensure that your employment contract's provisions are legal and designed to protect you and your business from costly and disruptive disputes.